-To upgrade the existing VDU, Sulzer’s team first conducted an in-depth analysis to determine the VDU operating conditions, stream data, and the feed quality as well as to predict the resulting process parameters after the upgrade.
+To upgrade the existing VDU, Sulzer Chemtech’s team first conducted an in-depth analysis to determine the VDU operating conditions, stream data, and the feed quality, as well as to predict the resulting process parameters after the upgrade.

-On the basis of the analysis conducted, Sulzer suggested turning the tangential feed entry to radial access to address the system failure issues and increase yields.
-This modification required the replacement of the vapour horn with a Shell Schoepentoeter Plus feed inlet device (see Figure 2).
+On the basis of the analysis conducted, Sulzer Chemtech suggested turning the tangential feed entry into a radial access to address the system failure issues and increase yields.
+This required the replacement of the vapour horn with a Shell Schoepentoeter Plus feed inlet device.

-In contrast to the tangential vapour horn inlet, the Shell Schoepentoeter Plus device dissipates the kinetic energy and momentum of the feed, as well as provide it with centrifugal acceleration to promote separation of liquids from the vapour.
-The result is higher mechanical integrity and greater de-entrainments and separation efficiencies, even with higher loads.
+In contrast to the tangential vapour horn inlet, the Schoepentoeter Plus device dissipates the kinetic energy and momentum of the feed, as well as provide it with centrifugal acceleration to promote the separation of liquids from the vapour.
+As a result, it featured a higher mechanical integrity and greater de-entrainments and separation efficiencies, even with higher loads.

-The vacuum tower, the heater, and transfer line were first checked by means of hydraulic calculations and process simulations.
-To cross-check the above mentioned results, computational fluid dynamics (CFD) studies were also performed to identify flow regime type and the ratio between the actual velocity and the critical one.
+The vacuum tower, the heater, and transfer line were first checked by mean of hydraulic calculations and process simulations.
+To cross-check the results, computational fluid dynamics (CFD) studies were also performed to identify flow regime type and the ratio between the actual velocity and the critical one.
 This would ensure that the predicted distillates yields would not be jeopardised.

-The mechanical review, using piping stress analysis, determined the presence of critical areas, and finite element analysis (FEA) studies highlighted load and boundary conditions within the system.
-The results of these simulations allowed Sulzer to design a reliable VDU with respect to process and mechanical performance.
+The mechanical review used a piping stress analysis to determine the presence of critical areas, and finite element analysis (FEA) studies highlighted load and boundary conditions within the system.
+The results of these simulations allowed Sulzer Chemtech to design a reliable VDU with respect to process and mechanical performance.

-As a result of these simulations, Sulzer determined optimal rerouting of the transfer line.
+As a result of these simulations, Sulzer Chemtech determined the optimal reroute of the transfer line.
 In addition, it was found that the existing design of the furnace did not require any modifications.

 To further strengthen the HVGO and wash beds, an enhanced support system was implemented at both sections.
 Also, after careful inspection, the mist eliminator at the top of the tower and bed #5 were replaced, as they showed signs of degradation.

-Despite the large scale of the project, the retrofit of the VDU was completed in record time, minimising the refinery’s downtime.
+Despite the large scale of the project, the retrofit of the VDU was completed in record time, minimising refinery downtime.
 The analysis and simulations required less than eight months, while the actual installation and maintenance activities were completed within a month.
-As a consequence of the retrofit, the VDU has been operating smoothly and efficiently for over two years.
-In particular, the quality of the VGO improved as the level of contaminants was reduced.
+As a consequence of the retrofit, the VDU has been operating smoothly and efficiently for several years.
+The quality of the VGO improved, as the level of contaminants was reduced.
 Furthermore, the refinery improved its competitiveness, reaching the desired vacuum tower capacity.

-This short case study originally appeared in PTQ's Technology In Action feature - Q1 2021 issue.
+This short case study originally appeared in PTQ's Technology In Action Feature - Q3 2021 Issue.